MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## HTTP Strict Transport Security {#hsts}

-By publishing an HTTPS RR, the server operator indicates that all useful HTTP resources on that origin are reachable over HTTPS, similar to HTTP Strict Transport Security
+By publishing a usable HTTPS RR, the server operator indicates that all useful HTTP resources on that origin are reachable over HTTPS, similar to HTTP Strict Transport Security {{!HSTS=RFC6797}}.
-{{!HSTS=RFC6797}}.
-When an HTTPS RR is present for an origin, all "http" scheme requests for that origin SHOULD logically be redirected to "https".

 Prior to making an "http" scheme request, the client SHOULD perform a lookup to determine if any HTTPS RRs exist for that origin.
 To do so,